Baltic neopaganism: Romuva

 Romuva is a modern revival of the traditional ethnic religion of the Baltic peoples, reviving the religious practices of the Lithuanians before their Christianization.
 Romuva claims to continue living Baltic pagan traditions which survived in folklore and customs.

-Romuva primarily exists in Lithuania but there are also congregations of adherents in Australia, Canada, the United States, and England.
+Romuva exists primarily in Lithuania but there are also congregations of adherents in Australia, Canada, the United States, and England.
 There are also Romuviai in Norway.
 Practising the Romuva faith is seen by many adherents as a form of cultural pride, along with celebrating traditional forms of art, retelling Baltic folklore, practising traditional holidays, playing traditional Baltic music, singing traditional dainas or hymns and songs as well as ecological activism and stewarding sacred places.

 Other

 The re-enactment group Vilkatlakai, originally named Baltuva, formed in Lithuania in 1995 and is distinguished by its masculine vision of Baltic paganism.
 The Kuronas movement formed in 2003 as a split from Romuva, expressing dissatisfaction with the Romuva leadership's emphasis on ethnographical studies at the expense of theology.
 They were also critical of Romuva's openness to the media and other outsiders at religious events.